Unfair criticism: who's driving your bus?

 9. Fairness is not absolute.

 Remind yourself of this reality.
 And the reality that people have different views of what is right or wrong, what is appropriate or inappropriate.
 Their version of fairness may differ considerably from yours.
-The fact that you take 'your' fairness for granted and that it is shared by nearly everyone you know doesn't mean it is 'true' - just that it is popular.
+The fact that you take 'your' fairness for granted and that it is shared by people who you know doesn't mean it is 'true' - just that it is popular.

 Because something is self-evident to you doesn't mean that someone else will not have quite diametrically opposed views.
 Nor does it mean that you are right, necessarily.